CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-MilesF25/README.md

 - First project: https://github.com/pytest-dev/pytest-env
 - Second project: https://github.com/pytest-dev/pytest
 - Thrid project: https://github.com/kieran-ryan/pyprojectsort

-TODO: Discuss the methods of the project to be able to answer the `how` question (`how was this project completed?`).
-The methods section in an academic research outlines the specific procedures, techniques, and methodologies employed to conduct the study, offering a transparent and replicable framework for the research.
-It details the resources behind the work, in terms of, for example, the design of the algorithm and the experiment(s), data collection methods, applied software libraries, required tools, the types of statistical analyses and models which are applied to ensure the rigor and validity of the study.
-This section provides clarity for other researchers to understand and potentially replicate the study, contributing to the overall reliability and credibility of the research findings.

-Draft

-In order to do this I need to find reputable Python programs.
-That means I will need to find Python programs from a trust worthy source like github, I also need to ensure that these python programs are using Python 3.11 or higher so it can work with my project, the program will also need to a poetry dependency management system,it needs the pytest automation framewrok so it can test the test cases, lastly I need to ensure that I can use the testing tools like chasten or symbex on the program.
-Then I plan to use mutmut or mutatest to get a mutation score, I will use the data I get from mutmtut or mutatest and find away to feed the data into a NLP so I can train it to help predict the mutation score of code before it runs.
+In order to do this we had to find reputable Python programs.
+We were able find them from a trust worthy source like github.
+The python programs needed to meet a four requirements if it were to be used.
+The requirements include using Python 3.11 or higher, a Poetry dependency management system, a Pytest automation framework, and support for testing tools like Chasten, Symbex, or Mutmut.
+Once the are conditions met.
+We were able to move on to the next step which was creating a script that can run chasten and mutmut on the program.
+With chasten we were able to extract the possible anti-patterns from the python program, with mutmut we are able to test the test cases to see if it truly is an anti pattern.
+We then stored the results from both programs into a json file which we then passed to a Large Language Model (LLM) for training.
+The LLM uses this data to predict the mutation score of program code prior to execution.

 ## Using the Artifact

-TODO: The result of your work will be the delivery of some type of artifact which will likely contain software programming solutions (i.e., Python code, HTML pages, or similar).
-To allow the user to experience and execute your artifact, you must first explain how to set up the initial conditions to run or use the artifact.
-Be sure to offer explicit details and instructions regarding the installation of the necessary foundational libraries, drivers, external software projects, containers and similar types of tertiary software which are involved in executing your artifact.
-Once these initial software installations have been completed, then you are asked to offer the necessary instructions for actually executing the artifact.
-For this, please provide all command line parameters or associated bash commands for execution.
-Please remember that users are unwilling to "figure-out" how to use code in absence of the essential instructions concerning the execution of project artifacts.
+As of now in order to run this project
+I reccommend making a virtual environment

+1: You need to git clone this repository.
+2: Next you can make a folder inside of analyzer and clone the repo of the program you want to run COMMA on inside of it.
+Here is an example program you can use.
+Go to https://github.com/AstuteSource/lazytracker/tree/5d87eedbb47e6287dd9be603e8d9423a48db0364 and clone the lazytracker repo inside of the lazytracker folder.
+The path should look like SEERS\scripts\analyzer\demo\lazytracker
+3: Run the command "Poetry install"
+4: cd into scripts and run " poetry run analyzer --search-path demo --chasten-config-path Config"

 ## Results and Outcomes